joarreola/ETAMessages/README.md

       back with result whenDone(result).
 Call publicDatabase.delete()
       directly in upload(), call publicDatabase.save() in success path of publicDatabase.delete() closure.
+    - Remove semaphore locks in deleteRecord().
+Remove saveRecord().
+      Re-implement fetchRecord() to take in a whenDone closure, which will be called with a packet argument.

   - Uploading.swift - New
   	Manage mobile mode behavior, with localUser and single packet